Guadalupe River (California): Restoration of the river mouth

 Ending nine years of study and passionate debate about the future of the San Jose/Alviso waterfront, the Santa Clara Valley Water District in November, 2009 voted to approve a $6 million project to clear bulrushes, tule reeds and thick sediment from the Guadalupe River in Alviso.
-The construction of salt evaporation ponds in the 1930s rerouted the river, cutting off tidal action.
+The construction of salt evaporation ponds in the 1930s had rerouted the river, cutting off tidal action.
 Later, in the 1960s, as Alviso was being annexed into San Jose, the Army Corps of Engineers and the water district straightened the river to improve flood safety, which inadvertently increased sedimentation into Alviso Slough.
 The current project will open a former Cargill salt pond (known as A8) as the beginning of the South Bay Salt Pond Restoration Project, considered the largest tidal wetland restoration project on the West Coast.
 When complete, the project should restore 15100 acre of industrial salt ponds to tidal wetlands.
 Pond A8 will be the first one worked on.